Factbox: What will PM May's successor do about Brexit?

 The son of a Jewish refugee, Raab was educated at Oxford University.

-However, in an article in the Daily Telegraph on Tuesday he became the most senior figure vying to replace May to reject a threat to leave with no deal by the end of October, saying lawmakers would block any such move.

-“A different deal is, therefore, the only solution – and what I will pursue if I am leader.
-That means negotiations that take us out of the customs union while generously respecting legitimate concerns about the Irish border.
-Technology offers great promise with ‘intelligent borders’.”

-A former diplomat who once walked 6,000 miles across Iran, Afghanistan, Pakistan, India and Nepal, Stewart was promoted to International Development Secretary this month.
+A former diplomat who once walked 6,000 miles across Iran, Afghanistan, Pakistan, India and Nepal, Stewart was recently promoted to International Development Secretary.

 Stewart was first elected to parliament in 2010 and backed remaining in the EU in the 2016 referendum.
 He opposes a “no deal” exit and has been a vocal advocate of May’s deal with Brussels.

-On Brexit: He told Sky News on Sunday that he favoured a “pragmatic, moderate Brexit”.
+On Brexit: He told Sky News that he favoured a “pragmatic, moderate Brexit”.

 He said he would not seek to change May’s withdrawal agreement which has been rejected by parliament three times and said anyone who said they could do so by October was “deluding themselves or deluding the country”.